 Can planting more trees empower communities and save the planet?

-In order to combat climate change, one thing we need to do, is to remove the excess carbon from our atmosphere, and planting trees is one of the most effective nature-based solutions that exists to do this.
+One thing we can do to combat climate change is remove excess carbon from our atmosphere, and planting trees is one of the most effective nature-based solutions that exists to do this.
 Whenever you recommend allplants to a friend through our Refer A Friend scheme, we plant a tree in Zambia with the help of WeForest.

 WHO ARE WEFOREST?